Zach-Clare/Zach-Clare/README.md

 - [RoseMask](https://github.com/Zach-Clare/rosemask) is a Chrome extension that helps those with reading difficulties on the web.
 [You can try it out here](https://chrome.google.com/webstore/detail/rosemask/kijieflhjgpcjmnnoiiaimiffoaignjh).
 - A work-in-progress [Musical Archive](https://musicalarchive.helixsoftware.uk) site based on Craft CMS.
 [Here's the Repo](https://github.com/Zach-Clare/musicalarchive).
 - And a work-in-progress [Art Site](https://github.com/Zach-Clare/evejansenart) for the extremely talented [Eve Jansen](https://www.instagram.com/evejansenart/).

+If you're looking for something more unique, these might be more your taste:
+- [EarthTones](https://github.com/eliot-chill/earthtones) is a complete system for wildfire management using a fleet of Arduinos.
+The Arduino code and the Web code are located on different branches in this repository.
+You can browse them by using the small dropdown on the top left of the project page.
+- A [Python-based Modular Synthesiser](https://github.com/Zach-Clare/uol_final_year) based on O. Belanger's [Pyo DSP Module](https://github.com/belangeo/pyo).
+This project can be finnicky to get working yourself, so I've made it easy to [see a domenstration](https://youtu.be/T2GpbmC3jq8) and to [read the academic paper](https://github.com/Zach-Clare/uol_final_year/blob/main/Project%20Report.pdf).
+(Note that in the paper, I have used my birth name - Thomas.
+It is me, I promise. 🙌)